natesgibson/graph-sketchpad/README.md

 ### documents
 Contains 'Project Writeup' in .pdf and .docx formats, which outlines the features and implementation of the project as a narrative.\
-(Included as part of the final project requirements.)
+(Included as part of the final project requirements.
+Last updated 12/17/2020.)

 ### node_modules
 Node.js library stuff.

 ### src
-Contains 'index.js' which is where I did all of the scripting.
+Contains scripts consisting of 'index.js' and 'graph.js', 'vertex.js', and 'edge.js' class files.

 ## Instructions to Run Locally
 If you want to run the web app locally, you only need the 'dist' folder.
 I would not recommend downloading the entire ~100mb project unless you plan to develop it.
-For the scripting implementation, see 'index.js' in the 'src' folder.
+For the scripting implementation, see the 'src' folder.

 Open 'index.html' in a modern web browser to run.
 I have not tested this on anything other than an updated Chrome on Windows 10 (December 2020).